Ruth Naomi Floyd

 ~ The Times London

 A vocalist and composer, Ruth Naomi Floyd has created a discography dedicated to a sacred jazz expression.
 She has been at the forefront of creating vocal jazz settings that express theology and justice for over 25 years.
 She leads her own multi-faceted ensemble and her recordings consist primarily of original compositions.
-Blessed with a soaring mezzo-soprano voice, critics praise Ms. Floyd’s music for its distinctive sound of progressive ensemble jazz that is seamlessly blended with messages of hope, faith, redemption, and love.
-Ms. Floyd has recorded and performed with such notable instrumentalists as James Newton, James Weidman, Gary Thomas, John Patitucci, Terri Lyne Carrington, George Cables, Bobby Watson, Aaron Graves, Matthew Parrish, Mark Prince, Byron Lanham, Bryan Carrot, Keith Loftis, Uri Caine, Craig Handy and many more.
+Blessed with a soaring mezzo-soprano voice, critics praise Ruth’s music for its distinctive sound of progressive ensemble jazz that is seamlessly blended with messages of hope, faith, redemption, and love.
+Ruth has recorded and performed with such notable instrumentalists as James Newton, James Weidman, Gary Thomas, John Patitucci, Terri Lyne Carrington, George Cables, Bobby Watson, Matthew Parrish, Aaron Graves, Mark Prince, Diane Monroe, Byron Lanham, Bryan Carrot, Keith Loftis, Uri Caine, Craig Handy, and many more.

-Rooted and grounded in a faith ethos, Ms. Floyd has been a presence and worker in areas of the arts and justice throughout her and career.
-Ms. Floyd has lectured prolifically on the intersection of beauty, theology, justice, culture, and the arts at numerous universities, seminaries, conferences, and academic settings around the world.
+Rooted and grounded in a faith ethos, Ruth has been a presence and worker in areas of the arts and justice throughout her career.
+Ruth has lectured on the intersection of beauty, theology, justice, culture, and the arts at numerous performance centers, academic settings and conferences around the world.

-A committed music educator, Ms. Floyd is Director of Jazz Studies at Cairn University, Langhorne, Pennsylvania and an Adjunct and Artist in Residence at Temple University.
-Previously, Ms. Floyd taught music for twenty 20 years at The City School.
+A committed music educator, Ruth is the first African American woman to serve as Founding Director of a University Jazz Studies Program in the United States.
+She served as Director of Jazz Studies at Cairn University and is an Adjunct Professor and Artist in Residence at Temple University.
+Ruth has taught music education and ensembles for 21 years at The City School.

-Ms. Floyd was awarded the prestigious Kimmel Center’s Jazz Residency for the 2019-2020 season.
-In December 2019, Concordia College -New York, awarded Ms. Floyd an Honorary Doctorate for her unique and valuable contribution to the arts, her commitment to music education, and her justice work.
+Ruth was awarded the Kimmel Center’s Jazz Residency for the 2019-2020 season.
+In December 2019, Concordia College New York, awarded Ms. Floyd an Honorary Doctorate for her unique and valuable contribution to the arts, her commitment to music education, and her justice work.